Ubpa/UDRefl/doc/introduction_en_US.md

 void ReflMngr::RegisterType();
 ```

-Which automatically obtained the name of the type, size, alignment, and through ` template<T> void details::TypeAutoRegister<T>::run() ` automatically registered some of the relevant type and function, structure, destructor, assignment, standard container related interface, etc.), is very convenient.
+which automatically gets the type name, size and alignment, and automatically registers some related types and functions (constructor, destructor, assignment, standard container-related interfaces, etc.) via `template<T> void details::TypeAutoRegister<T>::run()`, which is very convenient.

 ### 1.2 Field Registration

-The field key is the field pointer, through it and the corresponding object, can get its field pointer, a total of 5 categories
+The key of field is the field pointer.
+Through it and the corresponding object, you can get the pointer to its domain.
+In total, there are 5 categories:

-- :star: forward offset: `size_t` type, which offsets the object pointer to a variable corresponding to the underlying field
+- :star: Forward offset value: `size_t` type, which offsets the object pointer to a variable corresponding to the underlying field
-- Offsetor: `Offsetor = std::function<void*(void*)>`, for types with virtual base classes, corresponding to virtual fields
+- Offset function: `Offsetor = std::function<void*(void*)>`, for types with virtual base classes, corresponding to virtual fields
 - Static pointer: `void*` for static members, corresponding to static fields
 - Dynamic shared pointer: `std::shared_ptr<void>`, for the shared dynamic member, corresponding to the dynamic shared field
 - Dynamic Buffer: `FieldPtr::Buffer = std::aligned_storage_t<64>`, stored in the dynamic member of the Buffer, corresponding to the dynamic Buffer field